 A product’s technical features need to be in compliance with technical regulations that define safety and health requirements.
 Because each country has unique needs and circumstances, technical regulations could never be valid for the whole world.
-But different norms and different ways of applying them also mean high costs!
+But different norms and different ways of applying them also means high costs!
 Business needs to study and understand the rules, tailor the merchandise accordingly, and fulfil complex procedures to prove compliance.
 We in UNECE believe that exporting a product should not be like navigating a complicated maze!
-This is why we encourage countries to share concerns and best practice.
-Our aim is better and convergent regulations and minimum barriers to trade.
+This is why we support and empower countries to develop better and more convergent regulations to reduce and eliminate technical barriers to trade.

 UNECE recommendations promote regulatory cooperation in:

 - Metrology: In the area of metrology the Working Party actively cooperates with the International Organization of Legal Metrology to set out best practice not only in the area of metrology but also for establishing the competence of conformity assessment bodies and test laboratories, including through accreditation.
 Please see Recommendation K, amended at the Eighteenth session of the Working Party in 2008.

 - Standards and Norms (Recommendation L)